xiong-jie-y/ai-yome/docs/my_profile.md

 # Profile
 I'm a software engineer and sometimes machine learning engineer.

-Some of my projects can be the basis for robot wife achievement.
+Some of my projects can be the basis for ai wife achievement.

 Twitter account is [here](https://twitter.com/_xiongjie_).